reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 Once that's added, we can update the `<EditPostForm>`.
 It needs to read the original `Post` entry from the store, use that to initialize the component state to edit the fields, and then send the updated changes to the server.
 Currently, we're reading the `Post` entry with `selectPostById`, and manually dispatching a `postUpdated` thunk for the request.

 We can use the same `useGetPostQuery` hook that we used in `<SinglePostPage>` to read the `Post` entry from the cache in the store, and we'll use the new `useEditPostMutation` hook to handle saving the changes.
+If desired, we can also add a spinner and disable the form inputs while the update is in progress as well.

 ```tsx title="features/posts/EditPostForm.tsx"
 import React from 'react'